 We have found at St. Anthony’s that the ADD ADHD student can be enormously successful using appropriate instructional strategies, environmental structuring, and behavior management.

-Contact Saint Anthony School or call (214)443-1205 with any questions or to schedule a tour of the school.
+Contact the Saint Anthony School or call (214)443-1205 with any questions about how we can help children with ADHD or to schedule a tour of the school.